svallamsetti/asn-label-edi-validation/README.md

-To run validation automatically when files are uploaded to Amazon S3, deploy the function `asn_validator.lambda_function.lambda_handler` as an AWS Lambda triggered by an S3 "Object Created" event.
-When invoked for a single uploaded object, the handler checks the bucket for a companion file with the same base name and an appropriate extension (label or EDI).
-Validation only runs once both files are present.
-The handler then downloads the files, runs the validator and prints the JSON result to the logs which are viewable in CloudWatch.
+To run validation automatically when files are uploaded to Amazon S3, deploy the function `asn_validator.lambda_function.lambda_handler` as an AWS Lambda triggered by an S3 "Object Created" event for the `edi/` prefix.
+When an EDI file is uploaded, the handler looks for a label file with the same base name inside a sibling `labels/` folder (for example `edi/example.edi` uses `labels/example.pdf`).
+If the label does not yet exist, the function returns a message indicating it is waiting for the label.
+Once both files are present, they are downloaded, validated and the JSON result is printed to the logs which are viewable in CloudWatch.